usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 to individuals with disabilities via the phone, providing an accessibility disclaimer or statement, or offering services to individuals with disabilities through other alternative methods that are not web-based.
-As discussed in the section entitled “History of the Department’s Title II Web-Related Interpretation and Guidance” and in the NPRM, 104 given the way the modern web has developed, the Department no longer believes 24/7 staffed telephone lines can realistically provide equal opportunity to individuals with disabilities in the way that web content and content in mobile apps can.
+As discussed in the section entitled “History of the Department’s Title II Web-Related Interpretation and Guidance” and in the NPRM, {% fn 104 %}
+given the way the modern web has developed, the Department no longer believes 24/7 staffed telephone lines can realistically provide equal opportunity to individuals with disabilities in the way that web content and content in mobile apps can.
 If a public entity